jasonkeo/jasonkeo/README.md

 - 🌱 I’m learning React and Tailwind.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything, I'd happy to answer it.
-- 📫 How to reach me: via email or Discord (Jason Keo).
+- 📫 How to reach me: via email or Discord (quietpanda).
 - ⚡ Student at ECU.